Gavan Disney

 Gavan Francis Disney (27 May 1949 – 6 November 2018) was an Australian television producer.

 Career

 Disney was best known for being an executive producer of long-running Nine Network variety show Hey Hey It's Saturday and for being co-creator of Network Ten lifestyle program Healthy, Wealthy and Wise.
-Veteran television personality Bert Newton credits Disney with resurrecting his career in the 1990s by recruiting him to host Network Ten morning show Good Morning Australia.
+Television personality Bert Newton credited Disney with resurrecting his career in the 1990s by recruiting him to host Network Ten morning show Good Morning Australia.
+Iain Hewitson also stated in an interview that Disney helped him getting a start in television by giving him life-changing career advice.